ChHarding/shakil_ATSloving/project-specification.md

 ## Creative Visualization

-I tried to visualize it creatively; my app version may not be the exact (due to more technical requirements and coding ability) but will to make it more appealing.
+I tried to visualize it creatively; my app version may not be the exact (due to more technical requirements and coding ability) but will try to make it more appealing.

 ![ResumeSync Application Interface](creative-visualization.png)